seriecito1/Arcade-Bongo-Cat/README.md

 # my controller doesnt match that configuration, what do I do?

-Head to https://html5gamepad.com/codes and write down ypour Bvalues and the position on the board Ive assigned this keyvalues to the values of the board:
+Head to https://html5gamepad.com/codes and write down your Bvalues and the position on the board Ive assigned this keyvalues to the values of the board:

 ![](https://i.gyazo.com/22b7d8d1d8ae089f4074d55824894649.png)